barryclark/jekyll-now/_posts/2018-11-15-Learning-CSharp-PowerShell.md

 ##### Step 2: PowerShell Nuances

 Now that we've got the code converted into valid PowerShell code _syntax_, we'll probably start having to look at potential issues.
-One of the most common is the in C#, the `using System.Namespace.TypeName` declarations at the head of a file are often omitted in example snippets.
+One of the most common is that in C#, the `using System.Namespace.TypeName` declarations at the head of a file are often omitted in example snippets.

 Frequently we'll have to do some Googling to figure out exactly where these things are in the .NET code, but for this example I can tell you that all of these things are in `System.Drawing`.
-This isn't an assembly that gets loaded by default, though, so we'll also need to tell PowerShell to load it for us.
-We'll need to include `using namespace System.Drawing` at the head of our file, to allow us to use the short names, and `Add-Type -AssemblyName System.Drawing` before we use any of them, to actually load the assembly.
+This isn't an assembly that gets loaded by default, so we'll also need to tell PowerShell to load it for us.

+To do so, we simply include `using namespace System.Drawing` at the head of our file, to allow us to use the short names, and `Add-Type -AssemblyName System.Drawing` before we use any of them, to actually load the assembly.
 We'll put them both at the top of the file for clarity.

 For future reference, if you aren't sure a particular assembly is loaded, the best thing to do is to examine the documentation for the class, namespace, or method you're working with.